Bilker1422/-privacy-policy/README.md

 ## 3. Information Sharing:

-**a.
-Third-Party Service Providers:**
-- We share data with trusted third-party service providers for hosting, analytics, and customer support purposes.

 **b.
 Legal Compliance:**
 - Information may be disclosed to comply with legal requirements or protect our rights.